vijaykiran/hoplon/README.md

 `<form><input><input></form>` is syntactically equivalent to the s-expression `(form (input) (input))`.
 With that in mind, the Hello World example can be translated into s-expression syntax.
-The formal rules of s-expr as HTML syntax are presented in the next section, but a typical example might look like this:
+The formal rules of s-expr as HTML syntax are presented in the next section, but to see what it looks like:

 ```clojure
 (page index.html)